 Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 Think of your job search as your own personal marketing campaign.
 And the product is you!
-Your resume is essentially an advertisement for your brand.
-A brand is not simply a logo.
-It’s the overall impression you give your audience.
-In this case, your audience is the potential employer.
+Your resume is an advertisement for your professional nursing brand.
+A brand is more than a logo - it’s the overall impression you give your audience.
+In this case, your audience is a potential employer.

 - Who are they?